LucasAlfare/FLTimer/core/src/main/kotlin/lucasalfare/fltimer/core/data/persistence/README.md

 # Single `Solve` chunk

-The root piece of data of this timer is an `Solve` type.
+The root piece of data of this timer is the `Solve` type.
 The objects created from this type has most important information, such as `time` and `scramble`.
 Below is described the amount of bytes and the target type to those information, which are, then, stored into the main database file.